 Create mini niche sites for your products or services

 As far as Google and the other search engines are concerned, they might see your main website in a macro sense.
-For example, you might be identified as 'oilfield services' or 'solar panel sellers'.
-What are the chances of you getting to page 1 of search for related terms?
-Unless your company name is similar to Weatherford or Amazon, you'll struggle to rank.
+For example, you might get identified as 'oilfield services' or 'solar panel retailers'.
+What are the chances of you getting to page one of a search for related terms?
+Unless your company name is in a similar class to Weatherford or Amazon, you'll struggle to rank.

-If you drop down a few rungs on the ladder, then there are terms that you can rank for.
+If you drop down a few rungs on the ladder, then there are terms for which you can rank.
 For example, you can niche down to an area or region, or for specific product names or services.
-You can create new mini websites that focus on lower competition keyword.
+You can create new mini-websites that focus on lower competition keywords.
 These can still supply leads, or refer visitors to your main sales pages.

-Relevancy is very important in search.
-A small website with 10 pages just about a single product or service, will often rank better than a 1000 page website that discusses a wide variety of topics.
+Relevancy is vital in search.
+A small website with ten pages just about a single product or service will often rank better than a 1000 page website that discusses a wide variety of topics.

 Copy the back link profile of your competition